hoshsadiq/m3ufilter/README.md

   This is used to force the application to retrieve the latest version of all the providers.
 This is an asynchronous operation, and will return 204 on success.

 ## Future plans
-The idea behind this is to a be one stop shop for generating both xmltv and m3u files from any source.
+The idea behind this is to be one stop shop for generating both xmltv and m3u files from any source.
-This will eventually add support for xml, and will automatically try and match up channels and EPG data should this not exist.
+This will eventually add support for xml, and will automatically try to match up channels and EPG data should this not exist.
 Any other ideas you have?
 Feel free to raise a ticket.